nikitabhargava/MLCS_Project_2018/README.md

-    The predictions on test data after running the NeuralNetworkRun_3layers.py script are saved in predictions.txt in the same path from in which data is present.
+    The predictions on test data after running the NeuralNetworkRun_3layers.py script are saved in predictions.txt in the same path in which data is present.
 The file predictions.txt along with actual.txt (which is also present in the same path as predictions.txt) will be used by the notebook StockPrediction/ScatterPlotPredictedvsActual.ipynb in plotting the actual/predicted
     stock price change.
 The notebook contains the absolute path for these files.